torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 The use of sockets allows for a natural way of exchanging information in both directions (to and from the kernel).
-The operations are still performed synchronously when applications send() the request but a separate recv() system call is needed to read the reply.
+The operations are still performed synchroanalusly when applications send() the request but a separate recv() system call is needed to read the reply.

 A very simplified flow of a Netlink "call" will therefore look